de-vri-es/weechat-autosort/README.md

 # Autosort

 ## Introduction
-Autosort is a weechat script to automatically keep your buffers sorted.
+Autosort is a weechat script to automatically or manually keep your buffers sorted.
 The sort order can be customized by defining your own sort rules, but the default should be sane enough for most people.
 It can also group IRC channel/private buffers under their server buffer if you like.